SystemsApproach/ops/provision.rst

 become settable through the Management Platform once the cluster is brought online.

-Manual configuration work done at this stage should be minimized, and most systems should be configured to use automated means of configuration.
-For example, using DHCP pervasively with MAC reservations for IP address assignment instead of manual configuration of each interface allows for management to be Zero Touch and simplifies future reconfiguration.
+Manual configuration work done at this stage should be minimized, and most systems should use automated means of configuration.
+For example, using DHCP pervasively with MAC reservations for IP address assignment instead of manual configuration of each interface allows for management to be zero-touch and simplifies future reconfiguration.

 The automated aspects of configuration are implemented as a set of Ansible *roles* and *playbooks*, which in terms of the high-level